 How do you name a beneficiary on your life insurance?

 When you buy a life insurance policy, the insurer will ask you to name a beneficiary, or beneficiaries.
 You need to name at least one person and you can name as many as you’d like.
 These are the people who will receive the money, if you are to die before the end of the policy term.

 What if my life insurance doesn’t have a named beneficiary?

 If there is no named beneficiary on a life insurance policy the money will usually go into the deceased person’s estate.
-It will then be divided up following whatever is set out in the will of the person.
+It will then be divided up following whatever is set out in the person’s will.
 If there is no will it will be divided up under the rules of intestacy.

-Can you change a name of the beneficiary on your life insurance in the UK?
+Can you change the beneficiary on your life insurance in the UK?

 Life insurance policies are long-term products and it might be the case that you want to add a beneficiary onto your policy, or you want to change one you’ve already named.